atlasxomics/AtlasXbrowser_docs/docs/_build/html/_sources/Overview.rst.txt

 * Adhering tissue sample of interest to glass slide.

-* Clamping chip A ontop of slide and flowing Chip A barcodes through tissue.
+* Clamping chip A on top of slide and flowing Chip A barcodes through tissue.

    .. figure:: /images/chipA.png